davidcole1977/met-office-ractive-example/README.md

 > A basic demo that fetches weather observations for the past 24 hours for around 150 UK locations using the Met Office Datapoint API, and displays average and detailed information for your chosen locations.

-**This demo was put together quickly and there are a number of Node Package Manager dependencies left over from the boilerplate code that haven't been removed.**
+**This demo was put together quickly and there are a number of redundant Node Package Manager dependencies and other build- and test-related files left over from the boilerplate code that haven't been removed.
+These may or may not be tidied up later, but will not stop the demo running**

 ## Getting started